prarthananbhat/ai-product-design/HCI/Introduction.md

 * Evaluate a real-world application that incorporates the integration of HCI and Artificial Intelligence predictions to make better user interfaces
 * Assess the integration of human–computer interaction elements and AI processes into products and processes
 * Design a human–computer interface that incorporates AI technologies and solves a problem or improves a process

+#### Human—Computer Interaction
+Human-computer interaction or short HCI focuses on the interaction between humans and computers.
+HCI is not only about interaction with traditional computers, but also with all sorts of other technology, for example, augmented reality, variable devices and 3D printing technology.